 Converting visitors into customers is one of the most important goals for online businesses.
 If you are planning to sell something on the internet, you are probably thinking about how to use PayPal on your business website.
-Well, the process is actually quite simple.
+Well, the process is quite simple.
 Let me explain them to you.

 What Is PayPal?